Group Size2-8 guests

-Enjoy a lunch of local delicacies at an authentic ryotei restaurant that was once a former honjin of the post town (the highest class of lodging, reserved for government officials of the Edo period).
+Enjoy a lunch of local delicacies at an authentic ryotei restaurant that was once a former honjin of the post town (the highest class of lodging, reserved for Edo officials).
 Dishes feature locally sourced ingredients, such as rainbow trout, raised in the waters nearby.
 Rice and tea are also made using the clear river water just outside the restaurant.
 The chef is great at adapting to dietary preferences, allergies, vegetarian or vegan meals too, but please be sure to be notify of such requests when you request reservation.

 After lunch, we’ll embark on a refreshing 4 km walk to Kaminyu, a small community of traditional craftsmen, hidden away in a mountain valley.
 The course is over half flat ground, then some uphill, and a bit of downhill.
 Enjoy a mix of rural scenery from rice fields to local forests.

-In Kaminyu, we’ll resident of the village to show us around, give a peek into their community and workspaces, and opportunities to meet and talk with locals.
+In Kaminyu, a resident of the village will show us around, give a peek into the community and workspaces, and opportunities to meet and talk with locals.
 Our guide will help translating as necessary.

 Visit studios of craftsmen to learn of their traditional craft, and the intricate methods of making butsudan (Buddhist altars), a 300-year-old local handcrafting trade.